Understanding Shariah Financing in the Philippines

 The Peace and Equity Foundation studied the Islamic finance market in 2012.
 We partnered with the Al Qalam Institute at the Ateneo de Davao University.
 Surveys and consultations revealed that while there were development focused Muslim organizations engaged in peace advocacy and livelihood programs only the AIIB and one MF organization were mentioned as investors in Islamic financing.

-PEF’s decision to invest in Islamic Financing or Shariah compliant financing was motivated first by the Foundation’s desire to be an impact investor in social enterprise solutions, especially in agri-industries.
-The mission is help households acquire assets and communities to create wealth and be disaster resilient.
+PEF’s decision to invest in Islamic Financing or Shariah-compliant financing was motivated first by the Foundation’s desire to be an impact investor in social enterprise solutions, especially in agri-industries.
+The mission is to help households acquire assets and communities to create wealth and be disaster resilient.

 Secondly, PEF seeks to be a thought leader in development finance.
 In the deliberation about Islamic finance, a PEF board member with years of experience in investment banking said: PEF knows little about the Islamic market; we do not understand the tools and there are no local models to start with.
 If we invest in Islamic financing, we are brave and crazy.
 But learning is essential.
 Invest!”
 A culturally compliant business model is needed in Muslim Mindanao: thus the Shariah or Islamic financing program was established.

-Also in 2014, the Foundation, unknowingly, held shares in least 20 of the 66 Shariah compliant securities that are listed in the Philippine Stock exchange.
+Also in 2014, the Foundation, unknowingly, held shares at least 20 of the 66 Shariah-compliant securities that are listed on the Philippine Stock exchange.
 But even with a growing portfolio, PEF is far far away from scale.
 There is still much too much to learn.